-Emma - Family Support Adviser (PSA)
+Emma - Family Support Adviser (FSA)

 I started my journey 25 years ago when my children were little as a respite carer for children’s services, moving on to become an NVQ assessor in childcare followed by a Young Persons Advise with Connexions, which then lead to my role as a youth worker.

 In 2012 I began my career as a Parent Support Adviser with a Norfolk Charity working with families who faced all kinds of challenges within their lives.